 Virima: Your partner for comprehensive IT management

 Whether your needs focus on ITAM, ITSM, ITOM, or all three, Virima can help.
-Virima features can automatically discover and map those critical IT resources and the interconnections that link them to one another, your applications and services, and your users.
+Virima features can automatically discover and map those critical IT resources and the interconnections that link them to one another, your IT applications and services, and your users.

 Virima solutions are easy to use and configure, and designed to work well with each other.
 They also produce useful, actionable reports about your IT environment, reports that can help you identify and resolve challenges before they become disruptive problems.